xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/March_16.md

    - Why the models are not consistent between runs with the same laptop and different laptops?
    - More information on mtry and min.node.size?
 How to set the most appropriate parameters?
    - Inconsistent between models(metadata only and metadata+taxa):
-        - For unfiltered model, Age when sampled is MORE importance than biopsy location, which is consistent between metadata only and metadata+taxa.
+        - For unfiltered model, Age when sampled is MORE important than biopsy location, which is consistent between metadata only and metadata+taxa.
         - For filtered model, Age when sampled is MORE important than biopsy location for metadata+taxa, but otherwise for metadata only❗
         - We think it's driven by this.
 Which code is better:
            1) df_pivot = filtered_df %>% \